Questions & Answers – Animals and Stewardship

 For a more detailed explanation of how lack of concern for animals works against the gospel message, read Permission and Going the Extra Mile.

 Yes, many times throughout the Bible God tests his servants in various ways.
 God said, “I the Lord search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”
 (Jeremiah 17:10).
+Also in 2 Chronicles 32:31 where it says, “But when envoys were sent by the rulers of Babylon to ask him about the miraculous sign that had occurred in the land, God left him to test him and to know everything that was in his heart.”
 Again in Psalm 11:5 it says, “The LORD tests the righteous, but his soul hates the wicked and the one who loves violence.”
 God’s ways are and have always been love and mercy.
 As the passage from Psalm 11 states, God does not want us to be lovers of violence but lovers of mercy and peace.
 We should seek to glorify God in everything we do and in how we treat all of his creatures.

 No. God’s original plan was for us to eat only fruit and vegetation (Genesis 1:29).
 In Malachi 3:6 it states that God does not change.
 God has never changed and even now he wants us to show mercy to animals and obedience to his original instructions.
 You have the power right now in this life to change.
 With God all things are possible (Matthew 19:26).
-For a more detailed explanation, read Love God, Love Animals.
+For a more detailed explanation about what transpired between God and Noah just after the flood, read Permission and Going the Extra Mile.
+For a more general understanding of God’s unchanging attitude toward animals, read Love God, Love Animals.

 Where in that passage does it say God killed an animal?
 If God can fashion Eve from a rib, Adam from dust, and the whole world from waters, he can surely create skin without needing to kill an animal.
 Re-read the text more closely.
 Also God made it clear that our disobedience is what brought death into the world (Romans 5:12), so even if an animal did die for the skin, it was due to our actions, not God’s.
 God even warned us in Genesis 2:17 that our disobedience would result in death entering the world.